gocardless/legacy-api-docs/source/docs/02_api_libraries/02_initialization/01_initialization.cs.md

 # Initialization

-You will need to initialize the GoCardless .NET library on each page that you would like to use the library.

 Once you have [installed](#installation) the library via NuGet, you will need to set your `environment` to _sandbox_ or _production_:

 ```csharp